prwitt/azure-demos/azure-security/README.md

 # <a name="data-access"></a>Lab 3: Data Access Management

-This mini lab will focus on [Shared Access Signature](https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1).
+This mini-lab will focus on [Shared Access Signature](https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1).

 From Azure Cloud Shell on [Azure Portal](https://portal.azure.com), perform the following steps: